OpenNebula/docs/source/installation_and_configuration/configuration_management/workflow.rst

 Step 1 - Prepare Onecfg
 --------------------------

-Before upgrading OpenNebula, you need to ensure that state of Onecfg configuration tool is clean without any pending migrations from past or outdated configurations.
+Before upgrading OpenNebula, you need to ensure that the state of the Onecfg configuration tool is clean and without any pending migrations from past or outdated configurations.
 Run ``onecfg status`` to check the configuration state.

-Clean state might look like:
+A clean state might look like:

     .. prompt:: bash # auto